-Liz Lipkin utilizes the open floorplan of an adventure-seeking newlyweds’ Gowanus townhouse to create a seasonally-inspired and airy townhouse.
+Liz Lipkin utilizes the open floor plan of an adventure-seeking newlyweds’ Gowanus townhouse to create a seasonally-themed home inspired by natural elements.

 Photos by Christian Torres.

 When you live in the wilds of the concrete jungle that is New York City, you savor any ounce of nature you can get.
 For Brad and Jessica who are, in the words of Homepolish designer , “young newlyweds with a deep love and appreciation for the outdoors and friends and family,” a standard-issue NYC abode wasn’t going to cut it.
 Instead, they wanted a sun-soaked Gowanus townhouse with its very own private garden.